shopware/docs/products/extensions/b2b-suite/guides/core/entity-acl.md

 ![acl addresses](../../../../../.gitbook/assets/acl-address-schema.svg)

 As you can see, the addresses (subject) can be allowed in two distinct contexts.
-Either through a *role* or through a *contact*.
+Either through a *role* or through a *Employee*.
 So between these entities are two ACL tables holding the M:N relations.
 On the left, you see the *ContactRole* table.
-This table holds the information on which contact is assigned to what roles.
+This table holds the information on which Employee is assigned to what roles.

 This allows for a single query to select all allowed addresses of a particular user combined from the role and direct assignments.